badwriter123/backend_logics/README.md

 2. axios/req.js --> This file is the same implementation of the requests.js file , but using the axios module.
 Axios is a promise-based JS module for HTTP requests.
 The file captures requests and catches any errors, Which is better than the requests.js file.
 3. planets-project --> this folder has a file index.js that uses the kepler_data.csv file to extract data using fs stream and gives a list containing names of the most habitable planets near to our earth.
 The habitability category is based upon three categories, <a href = "https://en.wikipedia.org/wiki/Kepler_object_of_interest">koi_desposition</a> , <a href = "https://en.wikipedia.org/wiki/Kepler_object_of_interest">koi_insol</a> and <a href = "https://en.wikipedia.org/wiki/Kepler_object_of_interest">koi_radius</a>.

-### Made by Rohan with ❤️ for the web and beyond...!!!
+### Made by Rohan with ❤️ for the web and beyond...!!!!!